Canberra’s Significant Trees

 What does the Tree Protection Act do?

-The Tree Protection Act 2005 protects individual trees of importance to Canberra’s ecological, cultural and scientific heritage through the establishment of a Tree Register.
-The Protection Act allows the minister to declare parts of the city Tree Management Precincts so as to minimise the loss of canopy cover in areas of high development.
+The Tree Protection Act 2005 protects individual trees of importance to Canberra’s ecological, cultural and scientific heritage.
+It does this through the establishment of a Tree Register.
+The Protection Act allows the minister to declare parts of the city Tree Management Precincts.
+This minimises the loss of canopy cover in areas of high development.

 What is a Significant Tree?